wyuenho/emacs-pet/README.rst

 are found by looking into its ``bin`` directory.

-Python Virtual Environment Tooling Support
+Supported Python Virtual Environment Tools
 ------------------------------------------

 - `pre-commit <https://pre-commit.com/>`_